-To bridge the gap from IR to RAG, we propose \underline{\textbf{R3}}, a \underline{\textbf{R}}etrieval framework optimized for \underline{\textbf{R}}AG in a \underline{\textbf{R}}einforced manner.
-Unlike prior works that \textbf{learn pre-defined relevance via supervised fine-tuning (SFT)} through annotation or synthetic data, \ours aims to \textbf{explore relevance via reinforcement learning (RL)} within the RAG environment.
-Within this framework, we introduce reinforced contrastive learning (RCL) as the core training paradigm, where contrastive relational data are explored during training rather than pre-annotated in datasets.
-Specifically, \ours follows the standard RAG workflow: it retrieves documents and incorporates them as context for LLM generation.
-Based on the generation outcomes, the retrieved documents are labeled as positive or negative with respect to the query, and contrastive learning objective is applied to optimize the retriever accordingly.
+To bridge the gap from IR to RAG, we propose \underline{\textbf{R3}}, a \underline{\textbf{R}}etrieval framework optimized for \underline{\textbf{R}}AG via \underline{\textbf{R}}einforcement learning.
+Unlike prior works that \textbf{learn pre-defined relevance via supervised fine-tuning (SFT)} through annotated or synthetic data, \ours aims to \textbf{explore relevance via reinforcement learning (RL)} within the RAG environment.
+Specifically, \ours follows the standard RAG workflow: it retrieves documents and incorporates them as context for generation.
+Based on the generated outcomes, the retrieved documents are labeled as positive or negative with respect to the query, and contrastive learning objective is applied to optimize the retriever accordingly.
+We refer to this paradigm as reinforced contrastive learning, where contrastive signals arise from interaction with environment rather than manual annotation.
 Extensive experiments demonstrate that \ours enables retrievers to effectively adapt from IR to RAG, achieving an average 5.2\% improvement in 1-shot accuracy and consistently outperforming SOTA retrievers as well as LLM-empowered retrieval methods.

-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=1em] \item We identify and analyze the relevance gap between traditional IR and RAG settings, supported by evidence from prior studies across diverse domains as well as our own empirical findings. \item We propose \ours, a retrieval framework optimized for RAG in a reinforced manner, enabling retrievers to automatically explore and self-improve within RAG environments. \item \ours is simple, effective, and efficient: it requires only modest computational resources for training while achieving significant performance improvements across multiple benchmarks.
-It consistently outperforms RAG frameworks based on state-of-the-art off-the-shelf retrievers and, in several tasks, matches the performance of systems employing post-trained or instruction-tuned LLMs, making it a impactful advancement for contemporary RAG applications. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=1em] \item We identify and analyze the relevance gap between traditional IR and RAG settings, supported by evidence from prior studies across diverse domains as well as our own empirical findings. \item We propose \ours, which pioneers reinforcement learning optimization for embedding-based retrievers in RAG systems. \item \ours is simple and effective, delivering consistent RAG improvements with modest training costs, consistently outperforming existing SOTA retrievers and achieving improvements comparable to those seen in post-trained or instruction-tuned LLM across several tasks. \end{enumerate}